arcilli/investsuite-api-docs/docs/concepts/transactions.md

     See [the diagram](#update-transaction) at the top of this section to understand why.

+!!! warning "`movement.datetime`"

+    The `datetime` of the linked instrument & cash (`BUY / EXECUTED` and `SELL / EXECUTED`) must be identical.
+Otherwise, the portfolio holdings are inconsistent and the performance (eg. TWR) calculations will not be correct.

 <!-- !!! warning

     The Cash Movement does not include the Transaction Fee and Other Tax quanity -->